TalRozman/FinalProj_Aerohandling/README.md

 <div align="center">

 # Aerohandling
-> Aerohandling is a small, botique handling company located in TLV Airport, Israel.
+> Aerohandling is a small, boutique handling company located in TLV Airport, Israel.
 > The company requested to create a system to manage employees' daily schedule and tasks.

 </div>